hippy2094/random-name-generator/ReadMe.txt

 Creates a file containing a list of random names (aswell as optional random ages and email addresses) up to a total of 5 million items.
 Can output list as:
-XML, CSV or a HTML table.
+XML, CSV, SQL or a HTML table.

 Requires both firstnames.txt and surnames.txt to be in the same directory.